isaacify/sh1mmer-mod/README.md

-ambassador, banon, brask, brya, clapper, coral, corsola, cyan, dedede, edgar, elm, enguarde, fizz, glimmer, grunt, hana, hatch, jacuzzi, kalista, kefka, kukui, lulu, nami, nissa, octopus, orco, puff, pyro, reef, reks, relm, sand, sentry, stout, strongbad, tidus, trogdor, ultima, volteer, zork
+ambassador, banon, brask, brya, clapper, coral, corsola, cyan, dedede, edgar, elm, enguarde, fizz, glimmer, grunt, hana, hatch, jacuzzi, kalista, kefka, kukui, lulu, nami, nissa, octopus, orco, puff, pyro, reef, reks, relm, sand, sentry, snappy, stout, strongbad, tidus, trogdor, ultima, volteer, zork

 If it's not, good luck.
 You'll have to try and call up your OEM and demand the files from them, which they are most unlikely to give to you.